hubmapconsortium/neo4j-docker/README.md

 # neo4j-docker

-We have three versions of the neo4j: `dev`, `test`, and `stage`.
-The `dev` version is used for development realted activities with a sample neo4j database.
-The `test` version is used for testing purposes.
-And the `stage` for before production deployment.
+We have three versions of the neo4j: DEV, TEST, and STAGE.
+The DEV version is used for development realted activities with a sample neo4j database.
+The TEST version is used for testing purposes.
+And the STAGE for before production deployment.
 And for all versions, the neo4j configuration and graph database are mounted from the host to the container for data persistence across container restarts.

 ## Set the neo4j password